odapg/LaTeXOutline/README.md

 ### Known issues

 - LaTeXOutline does not work with multiple-files LaTeX projects.
 The commands `\input{other.tex}` are not taken into account.
-- Section numbering does not work with the use of the `cleveref` package or `\texorpdfstring` commands in a section.
+- Section numbering does not work with the use of the `cleveref` package or the `\texorpdfstring` command in a section.
 It is likely that many packages interfering with the `.aux` file can create issues as well.

 ### License